We firmly believe in the effectiveness of vaccines to prevent serious illness and to save lives.

 Since the turn of the century, many people in the U.S. and developed nations abroad have chosen not to vaccinate their children with the MMR vaccine after publication of an unfounded suspicion (later retracted) that the vaccine caused autism.
 As a result of under-immunization, there have been outbreaks of measles and several deaths from complications of measles.

-We are making you aware of these facts not to scare you or coerce you, but to emphasize the importance of vaccinating your child.
-We recognize that the choice may be a very emotional one for parents.
+We are making you aware of these facts to emphasize the importance of vaccinating your child.
 We will do everything we can to provide you with all the information you need to be as confident as we are in the safety and effectiveness of vaccines.

 As medical professionals, we feel very strongly that vaccinating children on schedule with currently available vaccines is absolutely the right thing to do for all children and young adults, except in rare cases where a medical condition precludes this.
 Thank you for your time in reading this policy, and please feel free to discuss any questions or concerns you may have about vaccines with any one of our providers.